ochafik/dev_compiler/CITIZENSHIP.md

-We want DDC to generate idiomatic ES6+ code that behaves well in a variety of use-case / tooling setups.
+DDC aims to generate idiomatic ES6+ code that behaves well in a variety of use-case / tooling setups, so that Dart is a good JS citizen.

-# Tool
+# Tools

 Here are some tools which we might like to be able to consume DDC's output: